lightbasenl/scaffold/README.template.md

 There are a few required environment variables in production;

 - **SENTRY_AUTH_TOKEN**: This is used to push the source-maps to Sentry, and create a new release
-- **SENTRY_RELEASE**: Should be set to the commit sha, so we can track which deploy introduced regressions.
+- **SENTRY_RELEASE**: Should be set to the commit sha, so we can track which deploy introduced regressions
-  This is automatically done in the provided `.env` file.